A topic from the subject of Biochemistry in Chemistry.

 Protein Design

-• Computational Methods: Molecular dynamics simulations and algorithms assist in predicting folded structures.
+• Computational Methods: Molecular dynamics simulations and other computational algorithms are used to predict protein structures and stability, aiding in the design process.

 Protein Folding and Design Experiment